JakeLi2001/Google-Advanced-Data-Analytics-Professional-Certificate/README.md

 This project consists of 7 parts:

-1. Project Proposal: Create a project proposal that organize project tasks into milestones, classify tasks using the PACE (Plan, Analyze, Construct, Execute)workflow, and identify relevant stakeholders.
+1. Project Proposal: Organize project tasks into milestones, classify tasks using the PACE (Plan, Analyze, Construct, Execute) workflow, and identify relevant stakeholders.
+    - Deliverables: Project proposal
 2. Preliminary Data Investigation: Inspect, organize, and prepare the data for analysis.
 Also create a executive summary to communicate important findings/insights.
+    - Deliverables: Preliminary data investigation (Jupyter Notebook), executive summary
+3.

 [Back to TOC](#label-table-of-contents-toc)